 Wedding planning goes through many different stages.
 First, you set your budget, brainstorm ideas and work on your guest list.
 After that, you get into the heavy lifting of the planning until finally, you’ve received your RSVPs, and the day is almost here.
 At this point, you may realize that you don’t know how to seat your guests.
-If this is you, the expert wedding planners at Presidential Caterers answer some wedding reception seating frequently asked questions to help ease all your worries!
+If this is you, the expert wedding planners at Presidential Caterers answer some wedding reception seating frequently asked questions, and give you some ideas to help ease all your worries!

 How do you make a wedding reception seating chart?